 Most local pubs will have a trivia night that you can join.
 Have some beer and see how much useless information you know together!

 Take a day trip.

-No matter where you live, there’s bound to be a cute little town or city that you haven’t explored in a while.
+No matter where you live, there’s bound to be a cute little town or city you haven’t explored.
 Take a day and play tourist!

 Plan a game night.

 There is something so sexy about cooking and baking with your partner.
-Turn on some music, light some candles, open some wine.
-Don’t worry about cleaning up until the next morning!
+Turn on some music, light some candles, and open some wine.
+Don’t worry about cleaning up until the following day!